15 Best Upper Ab Exercises To Get Perfect Six Pack Abs

 Bicycle Crunch

-1. Lie on the floor with your legs straight and low back are flat on the floor.
+1. Lie on the floor with your legs straight and your lower back flat on the floor.

-2. Place your hands behind your head and raise your feet and upper back a little off the floor.
+2. Place your hands behind your head and raise your feet and upper back slightly off the floor.

 3. Slowly start raising your knees about a 45-degree angle.